flekschas/d3-list-graph/README.md

 </html>
 ```

-Make sure to load D3.js v4, the tree graph layout, the tree graph app, and all other version 4 related code first.
-Then reassign the global variable `d3` to `d3V4` (or anything else you like).
+Make sure to load D3.js v4, the list graph layout, the list graph app, and all other version 4 related code first.
+Then reassign the global variable `d3` to `d3V4` (or whatever you like to call it).
 Finally, specify the version 4 of D3 when loading the list graph by püassing a property called `d3` and assign `d3V4` to it.
 When that property is unassigned the tool will use the globally available `d3` variable and complain if the version doesn't match `4.x.y`.

 ### Parameters